• Skip to primary navigation

 Coconut sugar and brown sugar have their unique flavors, which make them stand out from each other.

-Coconut sugar has a caramel taste with a distinct coconut flavor, while brown sugar tastes like molasses because of the presence of molasses.
+Coconut sugar has a caramel taste with a distinct coconut flavor, while brown sugar tastes like molasses because of the presence of molasses - for more on how flavor is defined, see extract vs flavor explanation for taste.

 Both sugars can be used in various culinary dishes, but they do not have interchangeable properties because of their individual taste profiles.

-Coconut sugar is often used in Asian cuisines as it complements the ingredients that are commonly found in these dishes.
+Coconut sugar is often used in Asian cuisines as it goes with the ingredients that are commonly found in these dishes.

 It can be found in curries or stir-fries to balance out any spiciness or acidity.